Interbank lending with benchmark rates: Pareto optima for a class of singular control games: Pareto-optimal policies

 Combining Theorems \ref{thm:skorokhod}, \ref{epsilon_out} and \ref{connection_1} yields the following result which summarizes the structure of the set of Pareto optima: \begin{theorem}[Pareto-optimal policies] Under Assumptions \textbf{A1}-\textbf{A5}, for any set of weights $\pmb{L}=(L_1, \cdots, L_N)$ with $L_i>0 $ and $\sum_{i=1}^NL_i =1$, the unique solution $\pmb{\xi_L}\in {\cal U}_N$ to the regulator's problem \eqref{centrol_controller} yields a Pareto-optimal policy for the game (\textbf{N-player}). \end{theorem}

-The analytical structure of the continuation region \eqref{set_PO_redefine} and the Pareto-optimal policy suggest the following description: $\pmb{X}_t$ evolves according to the uncontrolled diffusion process inside the interior of ${\cal C}_N$ and when it hits boundary at a point belonging to $\partial G_i$ or $\partial G_{i+N}$, then bank $i$ will adjust its rate to push it back continuously inside ${\cal C}_N$.
-In particular the optimal policies lead to continuous controls $\xi^i$ i.e. no impulses are used.
+The analytical structure of the continuation region \eqref{set_PO_redefine} and the Pareto-optimal policy suggest the following description: $\pmb{X}_t$ evolves according to the uncontrolled diffusion process inside the interior of ${\cal C}_N$ and when it hits boundary at a point belonging to $\partial G_i$ or $\partial G_{i+N}$, then bank $i$ will adjust its rate to push it back instantaneously inside ${\cal C}_N$.
+In particular the optimal policies lead to continuous controls $\xi^i$.